JuliaSparse/SuiteSparse.jl/README.md

 [codecov-img]: https://codecov.io/gh/JuliaLang/SuiteSparse.jl/branch/master/graph/badge.svg
 [codecov-url]: https://codecov.io/gh/JuliaLang/SuiteSparse.jl

-This package ships as part of the Julia stdlib.

 SuiteSparse.jl provides Julia wrappers for the [SuiteSparse](https://github.com/DrTimothyAldenDavis/SuiteSparse) library, and provides Julia's sparse linear algebra capabilities - specifically the solvers.
+This package has been merged into [SparseArrays.jl](https://github.com/JuliaSparse/SparseArrays.jl), and further development continues there.

-If you use this package in an academic work please cite [SuiteSparse](https://github.com/DrTimothyAldenDavis/SuiteSparse) as well as the individual components you used.
-The bibtex entries may be found [here](https://github.com/DrTimothyAldenDavis/SuiteSparse/blob/master/CITATION.bib).
+If you use this package in an academic work please cite [Julia](https://github.com/JuliaLang/julia/blob/master/CITATION.bib), [SuiteSparse](https://github.com/DrTimothyAldenDavis/SuiteSparse) as well as the individual components you used.
+The bibtex entries for SuiteSparse may be found [here](https://github.com/DrTimothyAldenDavis/SuiteSparse/blob/master/CITATION.bib).